John and Lorena Bobbitt: Legacy and depiction in popular culture

-In February 2019, Amazon released Lorena, a four-part docu-series produced by Jordan Peele about the incident, which features interviews with both Lorena and John.

-On May 25, 2020, Lifetime aired I Was Lorena Bobbitt as part of its "Ripped from the Headlines" feature film series.
-While Lorena served as the onscreen narrator and executive producer, the actors Dani Montalvo portrayed Lorena Bobbitt, and Luke Humphrey portrayed John Bobbitt.
+In February 15, 2019, Amazon released Lorena, a four-part true crime docu-series produced by Jordan Peele about the incident, which features interviews with both Lorena and John.
+On May 25, 2020, Lifetime I Was Lorena Bobbitt as part of its "Ripped from the Headlines" feature film series.
+While Lorena served as the onscreen narrator and executive producer, Dani Montalvo portrayed Lorena Bobbitt and Luke Humphrey portrayed John Bobbitt.

-John Bobbitt is referenced in Fall Out Boy's remake of the Billy Joel song "We Didn't Start the Fire".
+John Bobbitt is referenced in Fall Out Boy's 2023 remake of Billy Joel's "We Didn't Start the Fire".

+In the television series Family Guy, in season 18, episode 6, Peter Griffin narrates: "Well...
+It was the 1990s, the decade of Viagra, but also Lorena Bobbitt, so it was kind of a yay–boo period for penises".

+The second season of Good American Family will focus on the incident.
+It was announced in August 2026.